SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

 4.Implement Payment Configuration.

-Future Scope:Send a Successfull Message to the User after booking the tour using the TwilioAPI.
+5.Future Scope:Send a Successfull Message to the User after booking the tour using the TwilioAPI.

 Backend Setup: